 3 Things You Should Know About Medicaid

-And the situation is exponentially worse if you’ve waited until you’re in crisis to address the important questions of how to pay for critical services, protect your assets, and ensure your comfort, security, and quality of life.
+And, the situation is exponentially worse if you’ve waited until you’re in crisis to address the important questions of how to pay for critical services, protect your assets, and ensure your comfort, security, and quality of life.

 Establishing Medicaid Eligibility – There are a lot of rules.

-iStock_000016746886Small-300x300Many people mistakenly assume that you have to be completely broke to qualify for Medicaid.
+Know The Rules text on the lightbox on wood backgroundMany people mistakenly assume that you have to be completely broke to qualify for Medicaid.
 This isn’t true.
 There are, however, very specific rules you need to adhere to in order to establish Medicaid eligibility.

 There are income and asset limits.
-An individual Medicaid applicant must have assets of no more than $1,600, and income of no more than $2,349 per month.
-There are nuances to this rule, however, that many people overlook.
-For instance, in most cases, an applicant’s home and car do not need to be counted as assets.
+An individual Medicaid applicant must have assets of no more than $1,600, and income of no more than $2,829 per month.

 Another example of something people often overlook is the ability to “spend down” assets by paying for care or other needs.
-Acceptable expenses in a spend-down strategy include things such as
+Acceptable expenses in a spend-down strategy include things such as:

 • eyeglasses